• Features

 5. Search for the GIF you want to send using the search bar or browse through the categories

-6. Tap your GIF selection and insert it into your message
+6. Tap your selected GIF

-7. Press send
+7. Press Send

 Here’s how GIFs will appear on your iPhone when using GIPHY: